DAWMFIEC/DAWM/guias/2023/guia11.md

 ### Términos

+XML, CORS, proxy

 ### Referencias

 * Joubran, J., & Joubran, J. (2023).
-How to fetch XML in JavaScript | Code to go.
+How to fetch XML in JavaScript  Code to go.
 Retrieved 18 June 2023, from https://codetogo.io/how-to-fetch-xml-in-javascript/
-* Intercambio de recursos de origen cruzado (CORS) - HTTP | MDN.
+* Intercambio de recursos de origen cruzado (CORS) - HTTP MDN.
 (2023).
 Retrieved 18 June 2023, from https://developer.mozilla.org/es/docs/Web/HTTP/CORS
 * What are CORS proxies, and when are they safe?.
 (2023).
 Retrieved 18 June 2023, from https://httptoolkit.com/blog/cors-proxies/